top of page

 Virama svastho yathāvasthitaḥ||

-There are no thoughts in this upaya, that is, the great disciple, by the above attitude, removes all thoughts from his mind.
-Thereafter, he only awaits the Grace of the Great Lord, which will grant him Liberation.
-Here the Guru is more important than the disciple, because the latter only awaits the Grace of the former.
-The only effort the disciple makes is to attain a thoughtless state.
+There are no thoughts in this upāya, i.e. the great disciple, by means of the above-mentioned attitude, obliterates all thoughts in his mind.
+Afterwards, he just awaits the Grace of the Great Lord, which will bestow Liberation on him.
+Here the Guru is more important than the disciple, because the latter just waits for the Grace of the former.
+The only effort made by the disciple is to attain thoughtlessness.

-The negative function of a Śuddhavikalpa is this: a Śuddhavikalpa removes the sense of duality.
+The negative function of a Śuddhavikalpa is as follows: a Śuddhavikalpa removes the sense of duality.
 You now feel different from others and from the entire universe, and also, you feel different from God.
 All this ignorance is removed by the Glory of a pure thought when it is properly utilized.

-• Uccāra: has to do with fixing attention on the various aspects of vital energy (prāṇa).
+• Uccāra is concerned with fixing the attention on the various aspects of the vital energy (prāṇa).

-• Karaṇa: uses the physical body/senses.
+• Karaṇa uses the physical body/senses.

-• Dhyāna: is (in this case) contemplation.
+• Dhyāna is (in this case) contemplation.

-• Sthānakalpanā: It has to do with fixing the mind in certain places.
+• Sthānakalpanā is concerned with fixing the mind on certain places.

 With this simple table I summarize the teachings: